Cryptoparty-Ann-Arbor/badcrypt/admin_password_challenges/Challenge 1/answer/readme.txt

-I changed my mind, instead of releasing the answers weekly, they will be released as they are finished, and if you want to see how it's done before trying yourself - well then spoil it for yourself you little jerk, who cares.
+I changed my mind, instead of releasing the answers weekly, they will be released as they are finished, and if you want to see how it's done before trying yourself…well..you can do that.

 The two solutions that I came up with are: